 Show me the Money, where’s the money growing on this plant?
 Well as your probably aware that Crassula Ovata “Jade Plant, Money Plant” doesn’t actually grow money.
 However, it was believed that growing this plant would bring your household prosperity and good fortune.
-This belief has made this a popular houseplant for both beginners and experts.
-It is also known as the friendship tree.
+This belief has made it one of the most popular succulent plant for both beginners and experts.
+It is also known as the friendship tree and has distinctive fleshy leaves.

 Jade Plant Bonsai.
 Source